deathbyknowledge/site/content/posts/ystp-pt2/index.md

 npm create cloudflare@latest -- ystp
 ```

-In the prompts just pick the following:
+In the prompts, just pick the following:
 - `What would you like to start with?` -> **Hello World Example**
 - `Which template would you like to use?` -> **Hello World Worker Using Durable Objects**
 - `Which language do you want to use?` -> **TypeScript** (be civil)